-351 Soil Science
+351 Soil Science 3 Hours

 This course focuses on the study of soils as a natural resource and how to integrate and apply the physical, chemical, and biological characteristics of soil to land management and land disturbances.

-Lecture 2 hours, Laboratory 3 hours Prerequisite: MATH 115
+Prerequisite: MATH 115

-352 Air/Water/Soil Ouality
+352 Air/Water/Soil Quality

 Air, water, and soil quality as related to human health and the environment, including a review of various approaches to describing natural and impacted conditions.
 Field exercises, including related planning, quality assurance, safety, and sample handling will be completed.

-Lecture 3 hours, Laboratory 3 hours Prerequisites: BIOL 121 or ENVR 101, and CSCI 101
+Prerequisites: BIOL 121 or ENVR 101, and CSCI 101